AleeexTk/evopyramid-ai/README.md

   `docs/EVO_COLLAB_GUIDE.md`.
 - Universal activation ritual for syncing any LLM with the architecture lives in `docs/EVO_SUMMON.md`.
+- Windows onboarding instructions for EvoFinArt are available in `docs/guides/EvoFinArt_Windows_Installation_RU.md` (Russian).
+- The initial blueprint for the EvoFinArt chat interface prototype is tracked in `docs/blueprints/EvoFinArt_Chat_Interface_Prototype.md`.
 - Additional ADRs will be located under `docs/adr/`.

 ## Community